Tom Curry (rugby union): Youth

-England national team
+England

-Curry was called up to the senior England squad by Eddie Jones for their 2017 summer tour of Argentina.
+Curry was called up to the senior England squad by coach Eddie Jones for their 2017 summer tour of Argentina.
 In his first England appearance against the Barbarians on 28 May 2017 he was named Man of the Match.
 The match against the Barbarians was a 'non-test' fixture, so he did not receive an official cap.
-Curry made his first capped appearance for England at flanker in the first test against Argentina in June 2017.
+On 10 June 2017, Curry made his first capped appearance for England at flanker in the first test against Argentina.
 He became the youngest player to start at flanker for England, and the youngest England forward since 1912.

-Curry was named in England's 2019 Six Nations Squad and started at No 7 in all of England's games.
-He scored tries in the matches against Wales and Scotland.
-He started at 6 for the 2019 Rugby World Cup final.
-With England, Curry has won the Six Nations Championship and the Autumn Nations cup, both in 2020.
+Curry was selected for the 2019 Six Nations Championship and started at number seven in all of England's games.
+He scored his first international try in an away defeat against Wales.
+Curry also scored a try during their last round draw with Scotland as England finished runners up.
+Later that year he was included in the squad for the 2019 Rugby World Cup and scored a try during a warm-up fixture against Ireland.
+He played in both the quarter-final win against Australia and semi-final victory over New Zealand.
+Curry started the final which England lost against South Africa to finish runners up.

-Curry was part of the squad for the November 2021 Autumn Nations Series.
+Curry scored a try in the last round of the 2020 Six Nations Championship as England won away against Italy to win the tournament.
+Later that year he started in the final of the Autumn Nations Cup which saw England defeat France after extra time to lift the trophy.
+Curry was part of the squad for the November 2021 Autumn internationals.
 He was named as a vice captain for the test series, along with fellow squad members Courtney Lawes and Ellis Genge.
 Curry started the first match of the series, against Tonga, at Number 8.
 He went on to start both of England's victories over Australia and South Africa.

 On 18 January 2022 Curry was named as part of Jones' 36 man squad for the 2022 Six Nations Championship.
 Curry was named to captain the side from openside flanker in the opening match at Murrayfield, becoming England's youngest captain since 1988.
 England lost the match 17-20.
 He also started in England's subsequent victories over Italy and Wales.
 He suffered a concussion against Wales and exited the game at half time but passed the return to play protocols and was declared fit to start against Ireland.
 Curry lasted only 14 minutes against Ireland before suffering a hamstring injury which also ruled him out for the final game of the tournament against France.
-England lost to Ireland and France, finishing the 2022 Six Nations in 3rd place with only two victories.
+England lost to Ireland and France, finishing the 2022 Six Nations in third place with only two victories.